The current suite of Sentinel missions are at the heart of the Copernicus programme, led by the European Commission.

 CRISTAL: Copernicus Polar Ice and Snow Topography Altimeter

-CRISTAL would carry a multi-frequency radar altimeter and microwave radiometer to measure and monitor sea-ice thickness and overlying snow depth.
+CRISTAL would carry a dual-frequency radar altimeter and microwave radiometer to measure and monitor sea-ice thickness and overlying snow depth.
 It would also measure and monitor changes in the height of ice sheets and glaciers around the world.
 Measurements of sea-ice thickness would support maritime operations in polar oceans and, in the longer term would help in the planning of activities in the polar regions.
 Since inter-annual sea-ice variability is sensitive to climate change, the mission would contribute to a better understand of climate processes.

 Read: CRISTAL Mission Requirements Document